Dental Implant Issues

 Keeping Your Implant Clean After LAPIP®

-It is essential for you to keep your regular appointments with Dr. Jirsa, Dr. Walker, and Dr. Katseanes and your general dentist after LAPIP®.
+It is essential for you to keep your regular appointments at Prescott Periodontics and Implant Dentistry as well as your general dentist after LAPIP®.
 Additionally, you must be committed to maintaining a constant, stable oral hygiene routine at home.
 This will reduce the chances of the development of peri-implantitis again.

 If you are interested in peri-implantitis treatments, you can contact us at Prescott Periodontics & Implant Dentistry to find out more and to schedule an appointment.